dogweather/forkful/content/en/clojure/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?

-Refactoring is the process of restructuring existing computer code without changing its external behavior, aimed at improving nonfunctional attributes.
-Programmers refactor to make their code cleaner, more efficient, and easier to maintain, effectively enhancing the readability and reducing the complexity of their software.

 ## How to:
 Refactoring in Clojure—thanks to its clean syntax and functional paradigm—can be incredibly straightforward.
 Let's tackle a common scenario: iterating over collections.
 You might start with a `for` loop, like so:

 ```clojure